Seven dead including six-year-old girl as Russian missile hits center of Ukraine’s Chernihiv city – KION546

 Rostov-on-Don, which is close to the border with Ukraine, was a focal point of the Wagner private military group’s short-lived rebellion in June.

-Meanwhile, Zelensky is in Sweden where he is set to met with Swedish Prime Minister Ulf Kristersson, King Carl XVI, Queen Silvia, and other parliamentary officials.
+Meanwhile, Zelensky is in Sweden where he is meeting with Swedish Prime Minister Ulf Kristersson, King Carl XVI, Queen Silvia, and other parliamentary officials.

+In a joint press conference between Zelensky and Kristersson on Saturday afternoon, the Ukrainian leader said they are discussing “the next steps” for Ukraine to obtain Gripen fighter jets from Sweden.

+“Today we discussed Gripen aircraft, the pride of Sweden.
+I am confident that Gripen aircraft can make our freedom much more secure,” Zelensky told journalists.

 The-CNN-Wire